Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Results

-\paragraph{Safe Navigation 2} In Safe Navigation 2 (see Figure~\ref{fig: maze}b), the grid contains 7 grey cells that incur constraint-cost of $0.1$, 4 red cells that incur a cost of $1.0$, and agents should satisfy a budget of $d = 0.4$.
+\paragraph{Safe Navigation 2} In Safe Navigation 2 (see Fig.~\ref{fig: maze}b), the grid contains 7 grey cells that incur constraint-cost of $0.1$, 4 red cells that incur a cost of $1.0$, and agents should satisfy a budget of $d = 0.4$.
 Agents stay in the grid world for $T=100$ time steps if the goal is not found.
-The data collection phase is based on 10000 episodes with $P_{\text{success}}=1.0$.
-The resulting uncertainty set has a smaller uncertainty budget, with $\alpha$ ranging in $[0.03,0.085]$ across the state-action space.
-The training phase consists of 5,000 episodes of training based on the uncertainty set (see Appendix A for details and performance plots).
-There are two distinct tests.
-Test 2A manipulates $P_{\text{success}} \in \{0.60,0.70,0.80,0.90,1.0\}$, where the failure makes the agent stands still.
-Test 2B keeps $P_{\text{success}}=0.80$ but rather than standing still, the agent is moved according to worst-case transitions as shown in the arrows of Figure~\ref{fig: maze}b.
+Test 2A manipulates $P_{\text{success}}$.
+Test 2B keeps $P_{\text{success}}=0.50$ and upon failure, the agent is moved according to worst-case transitions as shown in the arrows of Fig.~\ref{fig: maze}b.
+As shown in Tab.~\ref{tab: Rpenalised}, RCPG (Robust constraint) is the top performer followed by Adversarial RCPG in both tests of Safe Navigation 2.
+The tighter uncertainty set and shorter episode leads to a similarly smooth training for all RCPG variants when compared to Adversarial RCPG (see Appendix~E) as it makes starting from the worst-case dynamics less challenging.
+Avoiding constraint-cost becomes comparably more challenging than eventually finding the goal; therefore it becomes more important to robustify the constraint-cost compared to the value (see highest rank of RCPG with Robust constraint).
+As shown in Fig.~\ref{fig: SafeNavigation2 tests}, Adversarial RCPG does not have the highest value but achieves a low overshoot comparable to RCPG (Robust constraint); RCPG (Robust Lagrangian) also performs comparably on the overshoot on test B.